cxli233/ggpathway/README.md

 head(example2_nodes)
 ```

-**Important** If a compound appears multiple times in the pathway at different locations, each instance *must* have a different name.
+**Important!** If a compound appears multiple times in the pathway at different locations, each instance *must* have a different name.

 In this example, Xu5P, Glyceral-3P, and Frc-6P all appear twice.
 So I named them {name}_{1} or {name}_{2}.